sohamsg90/APP-Alienness-by-Phyletic-Pattern/docs/Execution.md

 **Option 1** is directed when the user has a limited set of sequences to analyze, belonging to the same genome.

-**Option 2** is when the user wants to perform phyletic pattern analysis on an entire genome of interest.
+**Option 2** is when the user wants to perform phyletic pattern analysis on an entire genome (proteome) of interest.

 ## Execution
 To run the program, simply type in: